 If you’re among the tourist hordes visiting Korea during summer vacation, stops at Gyeongbokgung Palace, Insadong and the Bukchon Hanok Village are required travelling.

 After snapping that all-important hanbok selfie, head to nearby Cheonggyecheon Stream in the evening to relax and refresh yourself.
 It’s an average of 3.6°C COOLER than other parts of Seoul, due to the flowing water and natural environment.

 SEOUL AT NIGHT BUS TOUR | See the neon lights and glowing night views of Seoul on a double-decker bus.
 This tour includes a 30 minute stop at iconic Namsan Tower, where you can enjoy panoramic views of the entire city below you.
 Get discounted tickets for the Seoul City Night Bus Tour.

 Go hiking after sunset

-Korea is 70% mountainous, so hiking is an incredibly popular hobby.
+Korea is covered in mountains, so hiking is an incredibly popular hobby.
 Wait till after the sun sets and you can avoid potential heatstroke while watching the city’s sparkling lights come to life.